bhavya-the-coder/SORA_Project/README.md

 }
 ```

-The scheduler sends an authenticated request to GitHub using a secure API token.
+The request is authenticated using a GitHub Personal Access Token stored securely within cron-job.org.

 ---